PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 	cd /root
 	switch_home_to_other_partition.sh /dev/mmcblk0p19

-## Xournalpp/Writing

-* At this point, despite disabling animations, GNOME still shows the spinning animation in the panel when xournalpp is started.
-This prevents proper and fast drawing of screen regions.
-For best experience, wait until the loading animation stops before you start drawing/writing.
-* Switch to "BW+Dither" mode when working in Xpp
-* The default configuration uses evsieve to merge events from the pen (for drawing) and the pen buttons.
-This is a solution to the problem that the pen input and the pen buttons are completely independent systems and therefore register as different inputs in the system.

-  The evsieve solution add something like 15 ms lag to the input (according to the evsieve readme).
-You can disable this approach by running (in a root shell):

-	systemctl stop evsieve.service
-	systemctl disable evsieve.service

-  Make sure to restart Xpp and to reconfigure the input sources in the settings.
-* By default the touch screen is disabled as an input for Xpp.
-You need to activate it in the settings in order to scroll using touch gestures.
-* If the pen buttons are configured, holding down the button nearest to the tip should allow you to scroll using the pen.
-* After both pen and touch scrolling a global refresh is triggered

 ## How do I

 * **Read a book (epub)/pdf**: Koreader is already installed and should be